LiskArchive/lisk-legacy-docs/introduction.md

 This should start the application with the predefined default configurations, which will connect your app to a local devnet.
 From this point, you can start to [configure](configuration.md) and customize the application further.

-For more detailed explanations, check out the getting started sections for [building lockchain applications](../start/build-blockchain-app.md) and the [example applications](../start/examples.md), which describe the process of creating a blockchain application step-by-step.
+For more detailed explanations, check out the getting started sections for [building blockchain applications](../start/build-blockchain-app.md) and the [example applications](../start/tutorials.md), which describe the process of creating a blockchain application step-by-step.

 ## Get Involved